 Gallstones that don?t cause symptoms are often watched without treatment.
 Avoiding fatty foods may be enough to prevent symptoms from occurring.
 If gallstones do cause symptoms, a technique called lithotripsy can break them up.
 Or, you may need surgery to remove the gallbladder.
 Gallbladder surgery is a common procedure, and is often done laparoscopically through small incisions.

-If you experience sudden pain in the middle or upper right section of your abdomen, you may be having a gallbladder attack.
-The pain may last a few minutes to a few hours, and it may lessen or disappear, only to recur.
-Or, the pain may be located in your
+What does a gallbladder attack feel like?
+And, exactly what is a gallbladder attack?
+If you experience sudden pain in the middle or upper right section of your abdomen, you may be having one.
+The gallbladder pain may last a few minutes to a few hours, and it may lessen